jobovy/galpy/doc/source/orbit.rst

 where ``mp`` is the Miyamoto-Nagai potential of :ref:`Introduction:
 Rotation curves <rotcurves>`.

+Many other quantities characterizing the orbit can be calculated as well, for example, orbital actions, frequencies, and angles (see :ref:`this section <aaorbit>`), the guiding-center radius ``rguiding``, and the radius ``rE`` and angular momentum ``JcE`` of the circular orbit with the same energy as the Orbit instance.
+See the :ref:`Orbit API page <orbit-api>` for a full list of quantities that can accessed for any ``Orbit`` instance.

 For the Orbit ``op`` that was initialized above with a distance scale ``ro=`` and a velocity scale ``vo=``, these outputs are all in